Clinical & Translational Science Institute Research Support

 We have expertise in recruiting patients across the age spectrum, including populations representing minorities and health disparities.
-Our resources for investigators include a recruitment ebook, a patient advisory council, and message templates for contacting study participants.
+Our resources for investigators include a recruitment ebook (Kerberos ID and password required), a patient advisory council, and message templates for contacting study participants.
 We also train investigators to use Epic and the ResearchMatch volunteer registry to find study participants and perform feasibility research to generate study hypotheses.

 The unit is co-directed by Scott E. Sherman, MD, MPH, Howard Trachtman, MD, and Aisha Langford, MPH, PhD.
-Program coordinator Rachel Thornton manages the daily operations of the unit.
-For more information or questions about these services, contact Rachel Thornton, MPH, at email@example.com or Nassira Bougrab, MPH, at firstname.lastname@example.org.
+Program coordinator Nassira Boughrab manages the daily operations of the unit.
+For more information or questions about these services, contact Nassira Bougrab, MPH, at firstname.lastname@example.org.

 Support for Research in Special Populations

-The Integrating Special Populations Unit provides resources for conducting research in special populations, specifically pediatric and geriatric cohorts, racial and ethnic minorities, and those with health disparities.
-Our goal is to enhance understanding of the needs of these populations, as well as promoting and disseminating best practices for clinical and translational research in these population groups.
+The Integrating Special Populations Unit provides resources for conducting research in special populations, specifically pediatric and geriatric cohorts, racial and ethnic minorities, and other hard-to-reach populations.
+Our goal is to enhance understanding of the needs of these populations, as well as to promote and disseminate best practices for clinical and translational research in these population groups.

-We currently provide consultation services, seminars, workshops, and training; assist with grant development; and facilitate community-based collaboration.
+We currently provide consultation services, seminars, workshops, and trainings; assist with grant development; and facilitate community-based collaboration.